arthurmsouza/nftfy-frontend/README.md

-# niftfy-frontend
+# nftfy-frontend
-An open-source frontend for Niftfy.
+An open-source frontend for Nftfy.